 - Monster Misogyny: Obviously, with Fuad Ramses dismembering exclusively women.
 There's also the irony that he's doing this to resurrect a goddess.

 - Pretty in Mink: Suzette's mother shows up at Faud's store while wearing a white mink wrap.

-- Video Nasty: Having been made in 1963, it is the oldest film on the list.
+- Video Nasties: Was made part of the list.
+Having been made in 1963, it is the oldest film on the list.